mintona/adopt_dont_shop_part_two/README.md

 ## Background and Description

 "Adopt Don't Shop: Part Two" is a fictitious pet adoption platform where visitors can leave shelter reviews, favorite pets and apply to adopt their newest furry friend.
 The basic CRUD functionality for pets and shelters was completed as a solo project.
-The paired extension adds shelter reviews, favorite pets and adoption functionalities.
+The paired extension adds shelter reviews, favorite pets, and adoption functionalities.

 This project was completed to achieve the following learning goals:
-* Use MVC architecture to organize code effectively and according to convention
+* Use MVC architecture to organize code effectively and according to standard convention
 * Use flash messages to alert users of their actions for adding, updating and deleting resources
 * Incorporate POROs to organize code for objects not stored in the database
 * Utilize one-to-many and many-to-many relationships